Shaping the Future: Advancing Women’s Brain Health Research

 Over time, it has been recognised that gender-specific factors can influence the presentation and progression of various neurological conditions.

-For example, hormonal fluctuations across a woman’s lifespan can affect brain function and vulnerability to certain diseases.
+For example, fluctuations across a woman’s lifespan can affect brain function and vulnerability to certain diseases.

 This insight has led to better designs for clinical trials that take into account sex differences and has resulted in valuable discoveries about how female brains age differently from their male counterparts.